WallisonPereiraOfc/crud-with-aws-rds/README.md

 Database independence achieved using ORM.
 In this case Spring Data JPA over Hibernate bindings.

 Thymeleaf templates are used as view response in UI.
-MVC Design pattern is used with Controller, Model (database entities) and View (thymeleaf templates)
+MVC Design pattern is used with Controller, Model (database Book) and View (thymeleaf templates)

 AWS Cloudwatch to monitoring various details of hosted application, including S3, RDS